 Nothing can be said to refute this fact.
 Personally, I uderstand developers with every fiber of my being.
 I can see when they stuck, when they procrastinate because the task is too complex and needs to be split into simpler steps, when they procrastinate because they do not like the feature to be on the roadmap.
 I can feel their pain when they resolving Git merging conflicts.
 When they struggling to find a solution on Google.
 When they bored, tired or simply hungry.

 But so what?
 How does the fact that I understand engineers help me in my PM’s work?
 This part I have not figured out yet.
 I feel like it’s helpful though :)

-As a conclusion, I think that coding knowledge is be useful for PMs, but it is not essential.
-You can be a great PM without any knowledge of programming.
+As a conclusion, I think that coding knowledge is useful for PMs, but it is not essential.
+You can be a great PM without deep knowledge of programming.
 However, programming knowledge can compensate the lack of other skills (e.g communication skills).